Bridge in Singapore

 Little India in Singapore

-Little India is a vibrant, chaotic, and colorful enclave—a true piece of India and Bangladesh in the heart of Singapore.
-From bustling markets to fragrant spice shops, lively temples, and budget-friendly shopping malls, this neighborhood is an explosion of culture and energy.
+Little India is a vibrant, chaotic, and colourful enclave — a true piece of India and Bangladesh in the heart of Singapore.
+From bustling markets to fragrant spice shops, lively temples, and budget-friendly shopping malls, this neighbourhood is an explosion of culture and energy.

 Sri Veeramakaliamman Temple

-A must-visit here is the Sri Veeramakaliamman Temple and Sri Srinivasa Perumal Temple, two stunning Hindu temples inspired by the architecture of South India.
-Fun fact: the majority of Singapore’s Indian community hails from Tamil Nadu, shaping much of the area’s cultural identity.
+A must-visit here is the Sri Veeramakaliamman Temple and Sri Srinivasa Perumal Temple — two stunning Hindu temples inspired by the Dravidian architecture of South India.
+Fun fact: the majority of Singapore’s Indian community traces its roots to Tamil Nadu, which shapes much of the area’s cultural identity.

 Looking for some budget shopping?
-Head straight to Mustafa Centre—a 24-hour shopping paradise where you can find everything from electronics to souvenirs at unbeatable prices.
-Just be warned: after navigating its endless aisles, you might walk out feeling a little dizzy!
+Head to Mustafa Centre — a famous 24-hour shopping paradise where you can find everything from electronics to souvenirs at unbeatable prices.
+A Singaporean institution.
+Just be warned: after navigating its endless, maze-like aisles, you might walk out feeling a little dizzy.

 Whether you’re here for the food, the culture, or the shopping, Little India is a feast for the senses and an experience you won’t forget.